catseye/tideay/README.markdown

     (Argument against: maybe it was accidental and buffer is only remaining copy of what was there.
 Maybe "deaden" the buffer.
 Maybe recreate the file...)
-*   When opening a new file, cursor position is at bottom of file, but view is scrolled to top of file.
-Maybe move cursor to top, too.

 ### other wild ideas ###